postsharp/Metalama.Documentation/content/conceptual/aspects/eligibility.md

 The following example demonstrates the use of <xref:Metalama.Framework.Eligibility.EligibilityExtensions.MustSatisfy*> to mark record types as uneligible.

 [!metalama-test  ~/code/Metalama.Documentation.SampleCode.AspectFramework/Eligibility_Custom.cs name="Eligibility"]

+## Adding "if" clauses to eligibility

+Sometimes the eligibility of aspects depends on a condition.
+For instance, your aspect may be eligible for all instance methods but only `void` static methods.
+One approach is to use <xref:Metalama.Framework.Eligibility.EligibilityExtensions.MustSatisfy*> to create a custom condition.
+A more straightforward approach is to use the <xref:Metalama.Framework.Eligibility.EligibilityExtensions.If*> method.

+## Converting eligibility builders

+To convert an <xref:Metalama.Framework.Eligibility.IEligibilityBuilder`1> of one declaration type to an <xref:Metalama.Framework.Eligibility.IEligibilityBuilder`1> for another type, use the `builder.Convert().To<T>()` method.
+This will implicitly add an eligibility condition that the declaration is a `T`.

+Alternatively, when you don't want this implicit condition, you can use `builder.Convert().When<T>()`.
+This is equivalent to using an <xref:Metalama.Framework.Eligibility.EligibilityExtensions.If*> followed by a `Convert().To<T>()`.

 ## When to emit custom errors instead?